 While any financial professional can earn business valuation credentials through study and experience, CPAs are uniquely well-positioned to complete business valuations for their clients.
 The current waive of retiring baby boomers presents a unique opportunity for CPAs to expand client services, and boost personal income.
 There is a growing need for sound valuations that clients can rely on.
 Small business owners will turn to the financial professionals they trust most as they sell their businesses to fund retirement.
 Sometimes the business owner dies before retiring, an all too common situation.
 In these cases, their heirs will need a business valuation to settle the estate.
 Determining the value of a business would use many of the same numbers the CPA already uses when preparing tax returns.
 This helps the accountant serve the client during a business valuation, as they have a more complete understanding of the client’s financial picture

 In simplest terms, a business valuation is like an appraisal on a home and is an estimate of what the business should be able to sell for.
 Companies with listed stocks have the benefit of being continuously valued by traders.
 Small businesses are usually closely-held as sole proprietorships within a single family, or among several partners.
 As such, there is no established market for the stock of these small companies, and a lack of liquidity means they don’t have the benefit of independent valuation as would be provided by the market for publically traded companies.
 Closely held companies aren’t necessarily small.
-In fact, Forbes reports that the largest private company in America is Cargill, with estimated sales in 2010 of more than $110 billion.
+In fact, Forbes reports that Cargill, the largest private company in America for ten years running, had estimated revenues of $109.7 billion in 2017.

 Business valuations take many forms.
 They can look like a home appraisal and be reduced to a single page.
 However, the valuation should be more like a thorough Wall Street research report.
 At minimum, it should be inclusive of the following information: